-My advice to moms who may be struggling with the decision whether to breastfeed or start formula feeding is this: what makes you happier and more comfortable?
+My advice to moms who may be struggling with deciding whether to breastfeed or start formula feeding is this: what makes you happier and more comfortable?
 In which scenario are you taking the best care of yourself?

-I say this because I know when I was on the dairy-free/gluten-free diet, I felt miserable, and that was not good for my infant or my family.
+I say this because I know when I was on the dairy-free/gluten-free diet, I felt miserable, which was not good for my infant or my family.
 When I went back to my old diet, I could function better.
-I was back to feeling like my old self, which was beneficial to the overall functioning of our household.
+I was back to feeling like my old self, which was beneficial to our household’s overall functioning.